List of body armor performance standards: Ballistic resistance (before April 2024)

 "Special Threats" were ratings of armor which provide protection against specific projectiles.
-For example, the NIJ guidelines did not have any specification for armor that can stop M855 armor piercing ammunition.
+For example, the NIJ guidelines did not have any specification for armor that can stop M855 steel core ammunition.
 As a result, some manufacturers designated specific armors as "Level III+" (a designation not recognized by the NIJ) to specify armor which had up to level III protection and could protect against special threats like the M855, but did not provide level IV protection.

 Ballistic resistance (after April 2024)

 In April 2024, NIJ began testing with NIJ Standard-0101.07 in conjunction with NIJ Standard-0123.00.
 NIJ Standard-0101.07 outlines testing procedures, while NIJ Standard-0123.00 describes ballistic protection levels.
 These standards completely replaced the NIJ Standard-0101.06.
 HG is rated for handgun threats and RF is rated for rifle threats.

 The ballistic protection levels outlined in NIJ Standard 0123.00 are as follows: